 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling… (Php 2:12)

-This is a verse that religious-types love to quote.
-They use it to say that salvation is something we need to work for, that we must tip-toe fearfully through life lest we upset a wrathful God and find ourselves thrown into hell.
+What does it mean to work out your salvation with fear and trembling?
+Some say salvation is something to work for, that we must tip-toe fearfully through life lest we upset a wrathful God and find ourselves thrown into hell.
 It sounds spiritual, but it’s an anti-christ message that insults the Spirit of grace.

 Work out your own salvation…